 Infant Baptisms normally take place on any Sunday that is convenient to the family and does not conflict with the student ministry at Saint Paul’s.
 The Catechism of the Catholic Church recommends that children be baptized within the first weeks of their birth.
 Please contact Fr.
-Eric Nielsen to schedule a Baptism for your child.
+Eric Sternberg (email@example.com) to schedule a Baptism for your child.

 Can my child be Baptized at Saint Paul’s?

-All canonical members of the parish, that is students, recent graduates, faculty, and staff of the University of Wisconsin–Madison, have the right to have their children baptized at Saint Paul’s.
+All canonical members of the parish, that is students, recent graduates, and faculty of the University of Wisconsin–Madison, have the right to have their children baptized at Saint Paul’s.
 We recognize that some alumni may wish to return to have their infant baptized at Saint Paul’s, but due to the good witness of children being baptized in their home parish, we currently only allow infant baptisms for canonical members of the parish.

 What are the requirements for Godparents?

 To be baptized a child is to have at least one Godparent.
 A Godparent must be a confirmed practicing Catholic of at least 16 years of age.
 If the child has a second Godparent, it is to be of the opposite sex.
 You may also choose in place of a second Godparent to have a Christian Witness, which would be a non-Catholic baptized Christian 16 years of age or older.
-We require all Godparents to fill out a Godparent Oath form.

 What is Confirmation?